CesareMagnetti/AutomaticUSnavigation/README.md

 # AutomaticUSnavigation

 Investigating automatic navigation towards standard US views integrating MARL with the virtual US environment developed in [CT2US simulation](https://github.com/CesareMagnetti/CT2UStransfer).
 We will start by investigating navigation in the XCAT phantom volumes, then integrate our cycleGAN model to the pipeline to perform navigation in US domain.
 We also test navigation on clinical CT scans.
+Please see the[arxiv preprint](https://arxiv.org/pdf/2111.03485.pdf).

 ## example of agents navigating in a test XCAT phantom volume (not seen at train time)